 Usually, parents need to provide proof of address and an immunization record for their child.
 A list of required immunizations and walk-in immunization clinics in New York City can be found on the NYC Department of Health’s website.

 High school students need to register at an Enrollment Office in their borough of residence.
 It is advisable for expats to find out as much as possible about a school before registering their child, as teaching standards and records of academic achievement can vary significantly.

 In the absence of a nationwide curriculum or educational authority, standards are determined by each individual school district and depend on the respective neighborhoods and their available funding.
 However, if your local public school satisfies your expectations, there is no reason your child should not attend.

-Of course, there are numerous private schools in New York City as well, and some of them offer boarding facilities.
-Some also offer the International Baccalaureate instead of, or in addition to, the US High School Diploma.
+Of course, there are numerous private schools in New York City as well, and some of them also offer boarding facilities.
+Some schools offer the International Baccalaureate instead of, or in addition to, the US high school diploma.

 There are a variety of school types, educational programs, and schooling options.
 If you want to find out more about them, take a look at our article on schools in the USA.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.